 DentalPost takes a look at the training and education required to become a Dentist.

-The length of time you spend completing your dental education program varies, based upon the type of dental services you plan to offer.
+The length of time you spend completing your dental education program varies based on the type of dental services you plan to offer.
 At a minimum, you’ll want to obtain a college education and then complete a four-year graduate training program at an American Dental Association (“ADA”) approved institution.

 Many specialists continue their formal education for several additional years.
 Training to become a specialized Pediatric Dentist or an Endodontist requires a significant time commitment.
 Practicing general dentistry requires only four years of graduate school study.

 Why does a general Dentist even need such rigorous academic training?
-In the United States and other developed nations, a Dentist works as a medical doctor who specializes in oral health.
-Whether you obtain a DDS or a DMD, you must possess an excellent background in science and medicine in order to provide safe dental care to your patients.
+In the United States and other developed nations, a Dentist works as a medical doctor specializing in oral health.
+Whether you obtain a DDS or a DMD, you must possess an excellent background in science and medicine to provide safe dental care to your patients.

 Some types of dental problems might potentially seriously harm or kill your patients.
 Even if you encounter life-threatening medical issues only rarely during your dental career, you’ll want to feel confident addressing these emergencies.
 Dentists often administer controlled substances, and you’ll carry heavy legal responsibilities to store, utilize, and document the use of these drugs properly.

-For many reasons, Dentists require in-depth knowledge about physiology, anatomy, biochemistry, and other medical subjects.
+Dentists require in-depth knowledge about physiology, anatomy, biochemistry, and other medical subjects for many reasons.
 Popular Dentist jobs today range from general dentistry to working in specialized oral health care fields.
-Some Dentists exclusively perform dental surgeries, while others prefer to teach or to practice in oral health maintenance fields.
+Some Dentists exclusively perform dental surgeries, while others prefer to teach or practice in oral health maintenance fields.

 Admission to ADA-approved dental programs remains competitive.
 To increase your chance of gaining acceptance, consider taking challenging math and science courses as a high school and college student.
 You’ll also want to study other important subjects, too, including classes teaching basic communication skills.

-It usually makes sense to speak about your career goals with a knowledgeable high school or college guidance counselor.
+Speaking about your career goals with a knowledgeable high school or college guidance counselor usually makes sense.
 These professionals can help you identify your interests and potential career aptitudes.
-(Try and find out which prerequisite courses your preferred accredited dental program requires as you’ll need to complete these classes in order to gain admission).
+(Try and find out which prerequisite courses your preferred accredited dental program requires as you’ll need to complete these classes to gain admission).

 Most dental programs in the United States prefer students to take basic introductory math and science college classes during college.
 Due to the competitive admissions process, you’ll want to maintain a grade point average that meets your preferred graduate program’s minimum requirements).
 Learn about approved dental programs and admission requirements for your preferred school on the American Dental Association’s Commission on Dental Accreditation page.

-The subjects that interest you during your training may lead you to choose either general practice or a dental specialty, such as oral surgery.
+During your training, the subjects that interest you may lead you to choose either general practice or a dental specialty, such as oral surgery.
 For example, some licensed Dentists continue their education after graduation and become Board Certified specialists in cosmetic dentistry, pediatric dentistry, or other fields.
 In most states, as a full-time Dentist, you’ll have the ability to perform many types of dental procedures, including dental surgeries.

 Most licensed Dentists maintain malpractice insurance.
 Your training as a student exposes you to a variety of different types of dentistry.
 Consider selecting the Dentist opportunity most closely matching your interests and aptitudes so you can pursue a rewarding career, both personally and financially.

 Currently, obtaining a dental education sometimes costs as much as $200,000.
-Some new graduates launch their own professional practices, while others find employment with an established practice.
-Still other graduates substitute full-time or part-time on a fee-for-service basis when dental Associates go on vacation or fall ill.
+Some new graduates launch their professional practices, while others find employment with an established practice.
+Still, other graduates substitute full-time or part-time on a fee-for-service basis when dental Associates go on vacation or fall ill.

 Sometimes an Associate Dentist decides to pursue additional educational opportunities to become Board Certified.
-Specialists may develop their own patient base in a private practice, or join with other Dentists offering specialized care services.
+Specialists may develop their patient base in private practice or join with other Dentists offering specialized care services.
 In some cases, job postings advertise openings for Dentists through local hospitals or medical clinics.

-Working in a hospital or group practice setting may offer the perfect opportunity to pursue advanced specialized training in a dental field.
-Obtaining this education does require an investment of time and money, yet it may yield a higher professional salary over the course of someone’s career in dentistry.
+Working in a hospital or group practice setting may offer the perfect opportunity to pursue advanced specialized training in the dental field.
+Obtaining this education requires time and money, yet it may yield a higher professional salary throughout someone’s career in dentistry.
 Today furnishing a high standard of patient care in the United States often involves consultations with well-educated specialists.